blivic/woocommerce-shareable-checkout-urls/README.md

 Here's a list of upcoming enhancements and features planned for future releases:

 - Ensure the compatibility with dynamic endpoint slug (If/when the option gets into WooCommerce core)
-- Add support for non-numeric product identifiers in shareable checkout URLs

 ---

 ## Changelog

+= 1.4.1 =
+* New: Added “Experimental: SKU/Slug Support” setting.
+When enabled, non-numeric identifiers in your shareable URLs (product SKUs or slugs) are automatically converted to the correct product IDs before validation and cart addition.

 = 1.4 =
 * New: Send Shareable URL by Email<br/>
   – Envelope icon in the SCU list table opens a modal with To / CC / BCC fields<br/>